 Also, there’s nothing more frustrating than WANTING to read, but having nothing in your queue, whether that’s a stack of physical books, books on your Kindle, or an audiobook.

-These are my favorite places to look for book recommendations:
+These are my favorite places to find a book to read:

-- Goodreads.
-I’ve been using Goodreads for nearly ten years, and I know lots of people find it very useful for finding new books, but frankly, I mainly use it just to record the books I’ve read.
+I’ve been using Goodreads for nearly ten years, and I know lots of people find it very useful to find a book to read, but frankly, I mainly use it just to record the books I’ve read.
 It’s kind of overwhelming to me, so I follow very few people (mostly just a few close friends and some of my library school friends) on there and then check out what they are reading and add them to my want-to-read list.

-And if you have other great sources for finding book recommendations, whether it’s specific Instagram accounts, podcasts, book box subscriptions, or blogs, I’d love to hear!
+And if you have other great ways to find a book to read, I’d love to hear!

 Because the only thing I love more than books are book recommendations.